wuyichen24/system-design-knowledge/knowledge/concepts/API_Architectural_Styles.md

    - *Support bidirectional streaming*
       - Client can send request data to server while server is sending the response data back.
    - *Strongly typed interfaces*
-      - gRPC uses protocol buffers as the service definition to define the information shared between client and server.
+      - gRPC uses protocol buffers as the interface definition language to define how interface looks like.
    - *Built-in features*
       - Authentication
       - Encryption